 Treatments for primary liver cancer depend on the extent (stage) of the disease as well as your age, overall health and personal preferences.

-- Surgery to remove a portion of the liver.
-In certain situations, your doctor may recommend partial hepatectomy to remove the liver cancer and a small portion of healthy tissue that surrounds it if your tumor is small and your liver function is good.
+Surgery to remove the tumor.
+In certain situations, your doctor may recommend an operation to remove the liver cancer and a small portion of healthy liver tissue that surrounds it if your tumor is small and your liver function is good.

-Whether this is an option for you also depends on the location of your cancer within the liver.
+Whether this is an option for you also depends on the location of your cancer within the liver, how well your liver functions and your overall health.

 - Liver transplant surgery.
 During liver transplant surgery, your diseased liver is removed and replaced with a healthy liver from a donor.
 Liver transplant surgery is only an option for a small percentage of people with early-stage liver cancer.